 When used in consideration of the severity of the pain and its location within the abdomen, this information will help your doctor determine which tests to order.

 Imaging tests, like MRI scans, ultrasounds, and X-rays, are used to view organs, tissues, and other structures in the abdomen in detail.
 These tests can help diagnose tumors, fractures, ruptures, and inflammation.

 - colonoscopy (to look inside the colon and intestines)

 - endoscopy (to detect inflammation and abnormalities in the esophagus and stomach)

 - upper GI (a special X-ray test that uses contrast dye to check for the presence of growths, ulcers, inflammation, blockages, and other abnormalities in the stomach)

 Blood, urine, and stool samples may also be collected to look for evidence of bacterial, viral, and parasitic infections.

 Not all forms of abdominal pain are preventable.
-However, you can minimize the risk of developing abdominal pain by doing the following:
+But you can minimize the risk of developing abdominal pain by:

-If you have an intestinal disorder, such as Crohn’s disease, follow the diet your doctor has given you to minimize discomfort.
-If you have GERD, don’t eat within two hours of bedtime.
+If you have an intestinal disorder, like Crohn’s disease, follow the diet your doctor has given you to minimize discomfort.
+If you have GERD, don’t eat within 2 hours of bedtime.

 Lying down too soon after eating may cause heartburn and abdominal pain.
-Try waiting at least two hours after eating before lying down.
+Try waiting at least 2 hours after eating before lying down.